-- Remember to keep your air lock topped with water if you are using it.
+- Remember to keep your air lock topped with clean water if you are using it.

 - After 7 days, filter the grape juice through a sieve.
 Add the grapes into a clean cloth and squeeze out all the wine.
 When I made my second batch, I waited till the fermentation stopped and then only did I filter the grapes and squeezed them through a cotton cloth.

 - Clean the fermentation bucket of all the sediment and pour back your wine and put the lid and air lock on it again.

 - Once the air lock stops bubbling, siphon the wine out into bottles.
 A racking cane can be made by tying a clean stick to some aquarium tubing with the tip sticking out about an inch so that the end of the tube does not draw out sediment (lees) while sucking at the other end to start siphoning the wine.
 I’ve recently got tired of tripping on bottles and so I bought a 14.5 liter Tupperware water storage container which I now use for wine.

 Like mentioned above, some people add egg whites to clarify the wine.
 I don’t care if my wine is cloudy and you will get used to the taste soon as it will have a different taste, look and alcohol content than that from the market.
 It is much much healthier than that available in the market and will be better still if you can source organic grapes and sugar.
 I’ve also read about people using a degasser prior to bottling, but I’m okay if there is any carbon dioxide left in my wine.